What we do

 The Future of Khmer Children Organization (FKC) school provides free education and primary health care education to children ranging in age from newborn to 20 years old.
 In addition FKC supports families in rural areas with food supplies and health care.
 The Future of Khmer Children organization is located in Siem Reap, Cambodia.

-There are more than 20 staff members at the FKC, 75% of these are Khmer.
-More than 30 international and national volunteers donate their time and skills each year.
+There are more than 20 staffs at the FKC, 75% of these are Khmer.
+More than 30 international and national volunteers donate their times and skills each year.
 FKC school currently offers our students an education, as well as various communities outreach programs.
 Since opening its doors in 2008 there have been about 150 to 300 children visiting FKC Community School daily.
 We have a reputation for providing a high quality standard of education and creating a caring compassionate child-friendly environment.
 Each year, the number of Cambodian families arriving at FKC to register their children has increased.

-The Children who attend the FKC school for education and the primary health care come from the most part from families fro m five poor rural communities.
+The Children who attend the FKC school for education and the primary health care come from the most part from families from five poor rural communities.
 Approximately 80% of these families have borrowed money just to pay for the transportation to FKC and arrived here with no food and little belongings.

 Every month, many people come specifically for education and to cure their malnutrition.
 Others are admitted with different illnesses but malnutrition remains a major big problem for poor families in Cambodia.